seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 # G. Rebuilding Analysis

 This stock is not currently subject to a rebuilding plan.
+However, interpretation of the point estimate for the reference case suggests that the mature male biomass is below 50% of $B_\mathit{MSY}$ but slightly above for the "VAST" model configuration (Table \ref{tab:management_quants} ).

 # H. Data Gaps and Research Priorities